 This article is aimed at people who would like to try using the Prototype kit but are unsure how to do that.
 You might need a bit of help if you have never used a command window or if you are new to HTML or CSS.
 You can bookmark this link to W3Schools in that case for HTML and CSS or this link for basic commands.

 If you work for the government, there are trainings available.
 If you don’t, there is a lot of help online and you will probably want to customise the kit, so this is why I’ve written this blog post.
 You can also check this online help.

-At the end, you will have a live clickable prototype, responsive (= working on both mobile and bigger screens), accessible (unless you modified the components or didn’t used them well) with no need for hosting (Heroku will do that for you for free).
+At the end, you will have a live clickable prototype, responsive (= working on both mobile and bigger screens), accessible (unless you modified the components or didn’t used them well).

 Note: This installation is not my first one, and I’m using a Mac.
 You should only use this for prototypes, not for production code.